binarystash/wp-weather-shortcodes/readme.txt

 == Description ==

 WP Weather Shortcodes provides shortcodes for displaying the following weather data.
-Each can be customized according to location and date.
+Each can be customized according to location.
 See the FAQ for details.

 * Current temperature
 * Minimum temperature